Commissioned by: Dienst der Publieke Werken gemeente Amsterdam (Office of Public Works, Municipality of Amsterdam)

 Woman's clinic and rear view of administration building, 1895-1900

 Extra pavilions were added right up to 1937.
 In the 1950s the compound was deemed full.
 After years of to-ing and fro-ing, the Academisch Ziekenhuis (Academic Hospital), as it was then called, moved to Amsterdam Zuidoost in 1983.
 Artists, small companies and welfare organisations moved into the pavilions on the WG-terrein.
 Some pavilions have been converted into apartments.
-The former Pathologisch Anatomisch Laboratorium is now an exhibition centre with a café restaurant.
+The former Pathologisch Anatomisch Laboratorium is now film centre LAB111 with a café and restaurant.